 How WSBA Sections and other authorized WSBA entities engage in the legislative process:

-- Only the WSBA Board of Governors (BOG) or the BOG Legislative Committee are authorized to take positions on behalf of the entire Bar Association.
-The BOG Legislative Committee meets regularly during session to review legislative proposals as well as legislative strategy.
+- Only the WSBA Board of Governors (or the Board's Legislative Committee) is authorized to take positions on behalf of the entire bar.
+The Board's Legislative Committee meets regularly during session to review legislative proposals as well as legislative strategy.

 - Whether taking positions on legislation or proposing legislation, authorized WSBA entities must work with the WSBA's Outreach and Legislative Affairs Manager to communicate and advocate in the legislative arena.